wdullaer/wdullaer.github.io/_posts/2015-06-14-Firefox-Desktop-Reader-Mode.md

 - Firefox
 - Reader mode
 ---

+> Reader mode seems to be enabled by default on all platforms in more recent versions of Firefox

 The reader mode in Firefox for android was [released](http://www.cnet.com/how-to/how-to-enable-reader-mode-in-firefox-for-android/) to [much](http://techcrunch.com/2012/10/09/firefox-16-new-developer-toolbar-reader-mode/) [attention](http://www.engadget.com/2012/08/30/firefox-16-beta-arrives-with-web-app-hooks-reader-mode-for-android/) in 2012.
 After 3 years, a similar functionality is being added in Firefox 38 to the desktop version of the browser.
 Whether the feature is enabled after you upgrade to seems to be a bit random.
 Fortunately enabling (or disabling if you really want to) the feature is really easy.

 In the `about:config`, change the `reader.parse-on-load.enabled` setting to `true`.